Third-generation photovoltaic cell

-The achievements in the research of perovskite cells, especially, have received tremendous attention in the public as their research efficiencies recently soared above 20 percent.
-They also offer a wide spectrum of low-cost applications.
+Perovskite cells, in particular, have received attention as their research efficiencies rose above 20 percent.
+They also offer a wide variety of low-cost applications.
 In addition, another emerging technology, concentrator photovoltaics (CPV), uses high-efficient, multi-junction solar cells in combination with optical lenses and a tracking system.

 Technologies

 Solar cells can be thought of as visible light counterparts to radio receivers.
 A receiver consists of three basic parts; an antenna that converts the radio waves (light) into wave-like motions of electrons in the antenna material, an electronic valve that traps the electrons as they pop off the end of the antenna, and a tuner that amplifies electrons of a selected frequency.
 It is possible to build a solar cell identical to a radio, a system known as an optical rectenna, but to date these have not been practical.

 The majority of the solar electric market is made up of silicon-based devices.
 In silicon cells, the silicon acts as both the antenna (or electron donor, technically) as well as the electron valve.
 Silicon is widely available, relatively inexpensive and has a bandgap that is ideal for solar collection.
 On the downside it is energetically and economically expensive to produce silicon in bulk, and great efforts have been made to reduce the amount required.
 Moreover, it is mechanically fragile, which typically requires a sheet of strong glass to be used as mechanical support and protection from the elements.
 The glass alone is a significant portion of the cost of a typical solar module.

 According to the Shockley–Queisser limit, the majority of a cell's theoretical efficiency is due to the difference in energy between the bandgap and solar photon.
 Any photon with more energy than the bandgap can cause photoexcitation, but any energy above the bandgap energy is lost.
 Consider the solar spectrum; only a small portion of the light reaching the ground is blue, but those photons have three times the energy of red light.
 Silicon's bandgap is 1.1 eV, about that of red light, so in this case blue light's energy is lost in a silicon cell.
 If the bandgap is tuned higher, say to blue, that energy is now captured, but only at the cost of rejecting lower energy photons.